Long-time Freeness in the Kicked Top: Introduction

 \end{itemize}

 The rest of the paper is structured as follows.
 In Section~\ref{sec_mod} we recall the model of the kicked top and we introduce the main concepts of Free Probability - free cumulants and freeness - connected to the full Eigenstate Thermalization Hypothesis.
 In Section~\ref{sec_dyn}, we focus on the dynamics of free cumulants; we observe the emergence of long-time freeness only in the chaotic regime and we highlight the relevance of free cumulants for describing specific correlators like the $2n$-OTOCs and the square-commutator.
 In Section~\ref{sec_res}, we present the definition of a time scale for the onset of freeness, developing a large deviation theory for freeness in Section~\ref{sec_LD}.
 Finally, in Section~\ref{sec_num}, we study numerically the freeness time-scale, showing freeness multifractality in the model analyzed.
-At last, Section~\ref{sec_disc} is devoted to the conclusions and the open questions.
+At last, Section~\ref{sec_disc} is devoted to the conclusions and the open questions. \\ All numerical codes and datasets used in this work are openly available on Zenodo \cite{zenodo2024}.

-\section{Modeling Chaos: Kicked Top, \\full ETH and Free Probability}
+\section{Modeling Chaos: Kicked Top, full ETH and Free Probability}

 In this section, we recall the definition of the quantum kicked top and we provide a pedagogical review of the Free Probability approach to the full Eigenstate Thermalization Hypothesis, which we will examine in the subsequent analysis.
 Readers who are familiar with these topics may proceed directly to our results in Sec.~\ref{sec_dyn} and Sec.~\ref{sec_res}.